Drixitel/Poetry/PoetryInfo.md

 - Jupyter Keymap
 - Better TOML

+### Install:

+1. See install instructions in documentation
+2. Add poetry to path then `restart` the terminal
+    - Needs info on my part
+3. Update poetry configurations to have the enviornments in local projects
+4. Ensure `python3.9` is used in the interpreter

 # Creating a Project

 - The project does not create an enviorment see that section.